-My home typically contains two or more dogs, and research has shown that having more than one dog is typical for nearly one third of dog owning households in North America.
-In a multiple dog home probably one of the most disturbing situations is when there are aggressive incidents between the dogs.
+My home typically contains two or more dogs, and research has shown that having more than one dog is typical for nearly one third of dog-owning households in North America.
+In a multiple dog home, probably one of the most disturbing situations is when there are aggressive incidents between the dogs.
 These are not only disturbing for the peace and happiness of the humans living there, but it can also be quite dangerous for the dogs and for the people who try to intervene and break up the fight.
 A scientific report published in the Journal of the American Veterinary Medical Association* looked at this issue, specifically assessing the characteristics of the dogs involved and what can be done to help eliminate the problem of fighting among dogs living together.

-Researchers Kathryn Wrubel, Alice Moon-Fanelli, Louise Maranda, and Nicholas Dodman, recruited 38 pairs of dogs that came to the Animal Behavior Clinic at Tufts University Cummings School of Veterinary Medicine in Grafton, Massachusetts specifically because they were involved in aggressive incidents with their housemates.
+Researchers Kathryn Wrubel, Alice Moon-Fanelli, Louise Maranda, and Nicholas Dodman recruited 38 pairs of dogs that came to the Animal Behavior Clinic at Tufts University Cummings School of Veterinary Medicine in Grafton, Massachusetts specifically because they were involved in aggressive incidents with their housemates.
 The research team then conducted in-depth interviews and administered a number of questionnaires in order to determine the characteristics of dogs which had been involved in such situations.
 Later on they would prescribe a treatment method for the problem.

 The good news is that aggression between housemates does appear to be treatable using behavioral techniques that owners can institute at home.
 The first of these is the technique that Nicholas Dodman calls "nothing-in-life-is-free".
 This simply requires the dogs to respond to some simple learned command (such as "sit", "down", "come" etc.) before they get any resource that they want (their meal, a treat, petting, attention and so forth).
 The second of these involves "supporting" one of the dogs, meaning that the chosen dog gets everything first (food, treats, attention etc.).
-Here the problem is which dog to select, and a pragmatic way of doing this is to choose the dog that is larger, stronger, healthier, more active and so forth.
-An alternate way (which seems to fit with human notions of priority, deference and respect, is to select the "senior" dog, where here the word "senior" means the dog which was in the household first, and has lived for the owner the longest.
-Both of these methods work, but not instantaneously since on average the data shows that noticeable improvement does not occur until more than five weeks after the process starts.
-The "nothing-in-life-is-free" technique produced improvement in 89% of the pairs, while the "senior support technique" produced improvement in 67% of the pairs.
+Here, the problem is which dog to select, and a pragmatic way of doing this is to choose the dog that is larger, stronger, healthier, more active and so forth.
+An alternate way (which seems to fit with human notions of priority, deference and respect, is to select the "senior" dog, where here the word "senior" means the dog which was in the household first, and has lived with the owner the longest.
+Both of these methods work, but not instantaneously, since on average the data shows that noticeable improvement does not occur until more than five weeks after the process starts.
+The "nothing-in-life-is-free" technique produced improvement in 89 percent of the pairs, while the "senior support technique" produced improvement in 67 percent of the pairs.
 The researchers suggest that these techniques work for two reasons.
 First, because the dogs must act in a controlled manner, this takes some of the excitement and arousal out the situation.
-Secondly, because events occur in a predictable order, and the dogs learn that each of them will eventually get what they want and no conflict is needed.
+Secondly, because events occur in a predictable order; the dogs learn that each of them will eventually get what they want and no conflict is needed.

 To read more about canine aggression click here.